gridcentric/grinder/README.md

   aware of.
 * In either case, only those hosts in the list that are running the service `gridcentric` are retained.
-* All resulting hosts should belong to the availability zone set through the `default_az` configuration option (defaults to 'nova').
+* *Folsom and later only*: All resulting hosts should belong to the availability zone set through the `default_az` configuration option (defaults to 'nova').

 The list `hosts_without_gridcentric` is used for migration tests.
 It is generated as follows: